SEO Copy Secrets (That Don’t Make You Sound Like a Robot)

 4. Add Internal Links (aka Be Your Own Hype Girl)

 Link to your other blog posts, services, or pages where it makes sense.
-This helps keep people on your site longer, and it tells search engines that your content is connected and valuable.
+Internal linking structure enables website visitors to stay longer on the site while search engines recognize your content as connected and valuable.

 Example: If you wrote a blog about solo travel, link to your packing list or your favorite travel gear guide.
 Easy peasy.